 As a whole, equality body members and judges, including Supreme Administrative Court judges, who are charged with judicial review of the equality body's decisions, very rarely show understanding of the concept of indirect discrimination, some fusing it with direct discrimination.
-Adjudicators have applied the concept of indirect discrimination to a number of cases of clear cut direct less favourable treatment.2 Currently, following legislative amendments, Protection Against Discrimination Commission (PADC) decisions are subject to appeal first before the Administrative Court of Sofia City (as appellate, or second, instance) and then the Supreme Administrative Court (as cassation, or third, instance).
+Adjudicators have applied the concept of indirect discrimination to a number of cases of clear cut direct less favourable treatment.2 The adverse implications in such cases are serious because the absolute ban on direct discrimination is then diluted in such reasoning by the general justification test valid only for indirect discrimination.
+Currently, following legislative amendments, Protection Against Discrimination Commission (PADC) decisions are subject to appeal first before the Administrative Court of Sofia City (as appellate, or second, instance) and then the Supreme Administrative Court (as cassation, or third, instance).